-From Table 4, we see that firm financial assistance of this magnitude only saves 1% of GDP in 2020.
-From that metric alone, one might judge the cost of the policy to be too high.
-However, preventing bankruptcies in the short-run also helps reduce long-run output losses.
+From that metric alone, one might judge the cost of the policy to be too high.21 However, preventing bankruptcies in the short-run also helps reduce losses over time.
 The present discounted value of those savings are worth 11% of 2019 GDP.
 Of that 11%, 7% comes from ameliorating belief scarring and another 4% comes from the direct effects of limiting capital obsolescence.
 This exercise shows that considering the long-run consequences can significantly change the cost-benefit analysis for financial policies aimed at assisting firms.